 We explored the broader topic of backing up vs. archiving in our “What’s the Diff: Backup vs. Archive” post.
-It’s a backup if you copy data to keep it available in case of loss, while it’s an archive if you make a copy for regulatory compliance, or to move older, less-used data off to cheaper storage, you should use an archive.
+In short, you should use a backup if you intend to keep the data available in case of loss.
+If you make a copy for regulatory compliance, or to move older, less-used data off to cheaper storage, you should use an archive.
 Simple, right?
-Not if you’re talking about image, video, and other media files.
+Not always, if you’re talking about image, video, and other media files.
 Read on to learn more.

-The most obvious nuance is that media files are BIG.
-While most business documents are under 30MB in size, a single second of video could be larger than 30MB at higher resolutions and frame rates.
-Backing up such large file sizes can take longer than the traditional backup windows of overnight for incremental backups and a weekend for a full backup.
+The most obvious difference is that media files are BIG.
+Most business documents are under 30MB in size, yet even a single second of video could be larger than 30MB depending on the resolution and frame rate.
+In a typical business use case, a company might plan to back up files overnight, say for incremental backups, or over a weekend for a full backup.
 But backing up large media files might exceed those windows.
 And you can’t expect deduplication to shorten backup times or reduce backup sizes, either.
 Video and images don’t dedupe well.

 Archiving to Save Space on Production Storage

-Another difference is that archiving to reduce production storage costs is much more common in professional media workflows than with business documents, which are more likely to be archived for compliance.
-High-resolution video editing, in particular, requires expensive, high-performance storage to deliver multiple streams of content to multiple users simultaneously without dropping frames.
-With the large file sizes that come with high-resolution content, this expensive resource fills up quickly.
+Media teams tend to use archiving to reduce production storage costs, whereas businesses are much more likely to use archives for compliance purposes.
+High-resolution video editing, for example, requires expensive, high-performance storage to deliver multiple streams of content to multiple users simultaneously without dropping frames.
+Since high-resolution files are so large, this expensive storage resource fills up quickly.
 Once a project is complete, most media teams prefer to clear space for the next project.
 Archiving completed projects and infrequently-used assets can keep production storage capacities under control.

-Media asset managers (MAMs) can simplify the archive and retrieval process.
-Assets can be archived directly through the MAM’s visual interface, and after archiving, their thumbnail or proxies remain visible to users.
+Media asset managers (MAMs) can simplify the archive, retrieval, and distribution process.
+Assets can be archived directly through the MAM’s user interface, and after archiving, thumbnails or proxies remain visible to users.
 Archived content remains fully searchable by its metadata and can also be retrieved directly through the MAM interface.
 For more information on MAMs, read “What’s the Diff: DAM vs. MAM.”

 Permanently Secure Source Files and Raw Footage on Ingest

-A less obvious way that media is different is that video files are fixed content that don’t actually change during the editing process.
+A less obvious way that media workflows are different from business workflows is that video files are fixed content that are not actually altered during the editing process.
 Instead, editing suites compile changes to be made to the original and apply the changes only when making the final cut and format for delivery.
-Since these source files are not going to change, and are often irreplaceable, many facilities save a copy to secondary storage as soon as they’re ingested to the workflow.
+Since these source files are often irreplaceable, many facilities save a copy to secondary storage immediately as soon as they’re ingested to the workflow.
 This copy serves as a backup to the file on local storage during the editing process.
 Later, when the local copy is no longer actively being used, it can be safely deleted knowing it’s secured in the archive.
 I mean backup.
 Wait, which is it?

 To see how all this works in the real world, here’s how UCSC Silicon Valley designed a new solution that integrates backup, archive, and asset management with Backblaze B2 Cloud Storage so that their media is protected, preserved, and organized at every step of their workflow.